Appsavio/Salesforce-Coding-Standards/index.md

 # Trigger Standards

+- If the purpose of trigger is to Update fields of the Same object on which Trigger is written, always write code in Before Trigger context.

+- If a related Object is to be inserted or modified, write your code in After Trigger context.

-- Keep the one Trigger per Object structure.
+- Keep the one Trigger per Object.
 Create a Trigger Handler class that further processes the business logic.

 - Keep Trigger clean.
 Keep as less logic as possible inside the Trigger file and move all logic into TriggerHandler and Service classes.